ioan.manolescu@unifr.ch

 You may also look at my arXiv or google scholar pages.

-We answer the following question: if the occupied (or vacant) set of a planar Poisson Boolean percolation model does contain a crossing of an n x n square, how wide is this crossing?
+We answer the following question: if the occupied (or vacant) set of a planar Poisson Boolean percolation model does contain a crossing of an $n x n$ square, how wide is this crossing?
 The answer depends on the whether we consider the critical, sub- or supercritical regime, and is different for the occupied and vacant sets.

 We provide a new proof of the near-critical scaling relation \(\beta=\xi_1\nu\) for Bernoulli percolation on the square lattice already proved by Kesten in 1987.
 We rely on a novel approach that does not invoke Russo's formula, but rather relates differences in crossing probabilities at different scales.
 The argument is shorter and more robust than previous ones and is more likely to be adapted to other models.
 The same approach may be used to prove the other scaling relations appearing in Kesten's work.